Available June 26, 2018!

 This novella is also available as part of Hamilton's Battalion, alongside linked stories by Courtney Milan and Alyssa Cole.
 To learn more about the anthology, go here.

-Donning men's clothing, Rachel left her life behind to fight the British as Corporal Ezra Jacobs—but life catches up with a vengeance when she arrests an old love as a Loyalist spy.
+Donning men's clothing, Rachel left her life behind to fight the British as Corporal Ezra Jacobs—but life catches up with a vengeance at the siege of Yorktown, when she arrests an old love as a Loyalist spy.

 At first she thinks Nathan Mendelson hasn't changed one bit: he's annoying, he talks too much, he sticks his handsome nose where it doesn't belong, and he's self-righteously indignant just because Rachel might have faked her own death a little.
 She'll be lucky if he doesn't spill her secret to the entire Continental Army.

 Then Nathan shares a secret of his own, one that changes everything...

 Outside Yorktown, Virginia

 Rachel's messmate Scipio was writing a letter by the faint light from the open tent flap.
 The light was growing stronger; the drummer would beat the reveille soon.
 Scipio frowned over his paper.
 "Last night I dreamed about Anna Maria, but I can't decide if I should mention it to her or not."

 Rachel laughed as she combed the snags out of her thick brown hair.
 Even with pomade, it wasn't easy to keep Jewish hair smooth and neat enough to suit their captain's ideas of the example a noncommissioned officer should set for his men.
 "Why?
 Did you dream you were quarreling?"